openforis/sepal-doc/docs/source/modules/dwn/seplan.rst

 -   Drawn shapes on map
 -   GEE asset

 After selecting the desired area, select the :code:`Select these inputs` button; the map will display your selection.
-Once you see the green confirmation message, select the **Questionnaire** panel to move to the next step.
+Once you see the green confirmation message, select the **Questionnaire** pane to move to the next step.

 .. note::